timweiss/WHALE-platform/README.md

     Study ||--|{ Enrolment : "is enrolled in" ExperimentalGroup ||--|{ Enrolment : "belongs to"
 ```

+## License
+All changes starting with commit `cf73063b` are licensed under the [AGPL-3.0 (links gnu.org)](https://www.gnu.org/licenses/agpl-3.0.html) license.
+The original work remains under the MIT license.
+See the [LICENSE](LICENSE.md) file for details.
+Please adhere to the license to ensure **transparent and open research**.

 ## Acknowledgements & References
 Based on the [SenseEverything](https://github.com/mimuc/SenseEverything) app.